 .
 After graduation in the year 1884 Gokhale joined the Deccan Educational Society founded by Mahadev Govind Ranade

 .
-He served the society for twenty years in various capacities as a schoolmaster, a professor and Principal of Ferguson College.
-He also edited the quarterly journal of the Poona Sarvojonik Sabha.
+He served the society for 20 years in various capacities as a schoolmaster, a professor and Principal of Fergusson College

 .
 He also played a great part officially and unofficially in the formulation of the Morley Minto Reforms Act

 of 1909.
 In 1910, Gokhale was again elected to the Imperial Legislative Council.
 He also served as the member of the Indian Public Service Commission